The MIP Ensemble Simulation: Local Ensemble Statistics in the Cosmic Web: Introduction

-In this paper we present a new technique that solves the problem of a finite specific halo density.
-The technique is based on a constrained ensemble simulation where all semi-independent realizations share the same large-scale fluctuations.
+In this paper we present a new technique that solves the limitations imposed by the halo mass function and, in particular, the finite halo number density.
+The technique is based on a correlated ensemble simulation where all semi-independent realizations share the same large-scale fluctuations.
 Ensemble simulations are becoming an important tool to study the statistical properties of the matter/galaxy distribution where a large sampling volume is required \citep{Meiksin99,Takahashi09,Smith09, Schneider11,Forero11, Orban12}.
-For instance, \citet{Takahashi09} ran 5000 independent realizations of a 1 h$^{-1}$ Gpc box with $256^3$ particles each to study the Baryon Acoustic Oscillations (see also \citet{Schneider11}).
-At smaller physical scales, \citet{Forero11} used ensemble simulations from constrained random realizations of the local supercluster in order to identify structures of interest.
-These authors ran 200 constrained realizations of the local supercluster and identified ``local group" systems in only 3 realizations.
-From these 3 realizations higher resolution simulations were generated and analyzed.
-As far as we know the remaining 197 realizations in the ensemble were not used.
+For instance, \citet{Takahashi09} ran 5000 independent realizations of a 1 h$^{-1}$ Gpc box with $256^3$ particles each to study the Baryon Acoustic Oscillations \citep[see also][]{Schneider11}.
+At smaller physical scales, \citet{Forero11} used ensemble simulations from constrained random realizations of the local supercluster in order to identify structures of interest which were subsequently run at higher resolution.
+An interesting and promising line of work related to the one presented here is the analysis of the local supercluster by \citet{Kitaura12} where they use Bayesian Networks Machine Learning to reconstruct the local volume and generate an ensemble of 100 constrained random realizations of the local supercluster to study local statistics of the environment around the Milky Way.